 A yellow or green discharge, especially when it’s thick, chunky, or accompanied by a bad smell, is not normal.
 This type of discharge may be a sign of the infection trichomoniasis, which is commonly spread through sexual intercourse.

 Normal vaginal discharge is a healthy bodily function, and it’s your body’s way of cleaning and protecting the vagina.
 It’s normal for discharge to increase with exercise, sexual arousal, ovulation, birth control pill use, and emotional stress.

 Abnormal vaginal discharge, however, is usually caused by an infection.

 Bacterial vaginosis is a bacterial infection and is quite common.
 This infection causes increased vaginal discharge that has a strong, foul, and sometimes fishy odor, although it produces no symptoms in some cases.
 Women who receive oral sex or who have multiple sexual partners have an increased risk of acquiring this infection.

 This is another type of infection, but a protozoan (a single-celled organism) causes it.
 The infection is usually spread by sexual contact, but it can also be contracted by sharing towels or bathing suits.
 This infection results in a yellow or green discharge that has a foul odor.
 Pain, inflammation, and itching are also common symptoms, although some people don’t experience any symptoms.

 A yeast infection is a fungal infection that produces white, cottage cheese-like discharge in addition to burning and itching sensations.
 The presence of yeast in the vagina is normal, but its growth can multiply out of control in certain situations.
 The following may increase your likelihood of yeast infections:

-This type of infection is often spread by sexual contact and occurs when bacteria spreads up the vagina and into other reproductive organs.
+Pelvic inflammitory disease is an infection that is often spread by sexual contact.
+It occurs when bacteria spreads up the vagina and into other reproductive organs.
 It may produce a heavy, foul-smelling discharge.

 The human papillomavirus (HPV) infection, which is spread by sexual contact, can lead to cervical cancer.
 While there may be no symptoms, this type of cancer can produce a bloody, brown, and/or watery discharge with a bad odor.
 Cervical cancer can easily be prevented or found with yearly Pap smears and HPV testing.